enosan/rest-counter/README.md

 To get the next integer:

-curl http://restcounter.duckdns.org:5000/v1/next -H “Authorization: Bearer XXXXXX”
+curl https://restcounter.duckdns.org:5000/v1/next -H “Authorization: Bearer XXXXXX” --insecure

 To get the current integer:

-curl http://restcounter.duckdns.org:5000/v1/current -H “Authorization: Bearer XXXXXX”
+curl https://restcounter.duckdns.org:5000/v1/current -H “Authorization: Bearer XXXXXX” --insecure

 To reset the current integer:

-curl -X “PUT” https://restcounter.duckdns.org:5000/v1/current -H “Authorization: Bearer XXXXX” --data “current=1000”
+curl -X “PUT” https://restcounter.duckdns.org:5000/v1/current -H “Authorization: Bearer XXXXX” --insecure --data “current=1000”

+The "insecure" flag is necessary as the SSL certificate used for this server is self-signed and not CA-issued.

 # Assumptions:

 The counter is an integer, and will start from 0.

 The state of the counter is persistent and consistent across all users.

 Any new user can register without restrictions, as long as they do not collide with an existing user's email.